Birth Consulting

 What does a doula DO anyway?

 I don't answer to your care providers, your insurance company, or your parents: I answer to you!
-In our two prenatal meetings, we'll talk about all the decisions you can make to ensure your birth is what you want it to be.
 We'll discuss and devise a plan for supporting you emotionally and physically during your birth.
 Whether you want intense physical support to avoid medical pain relief and other interventions, help planning how to make your epidural as effective as possible, or advice on preparing for your scheduled cesarean, your preferences will be trusted and honored every step of the way.

 What about my support team, friends, and family?
 Do I need a doula if I have them?